-It is not hyperbole to say that Elon Musk’s purchase of Twitter is the single most expensive thing that a person has purchased, ever.
+Elon Musk’s purchase of Twitter is the single most expensive thing that a person has purchased, ever.
 Despite being the richest man in the world, Musk doesn’t have $44 billion parked in his bank account.
-In order to finance the acquisition, he has arranged $13 billion in bank loans, $12.5 billion in loans against his holdings of Tesla stock, and another $21 billion in cash.
+To finance the acquisition, he has arranged $13 billion in bank loans, $12.5 billion in loans against his holdings of Tesla stock, and another $21 billion in cash.

 Now that the deal has been accepted, if either Musk or Twitter were to back out, they would owe the other party a $1 billion penalty.
 This presents a significant incentive for Musk to follow through on his purchase commitment.

 What could go wrong?